iamtitouche/DeepRL/DQN/DQN/README.md

 $$\pi(s) = Argmax_{a \in \mathcal{A}}\left(Q(s, a)\right)$$

+#### Q-Network

-The challenge now is that we need to define this Q-function.
-This function is too complex to be calculated exactly, so we use a deep neural network to approximate it.
-This is where the learning process comes into play.
+The main challenge in DQN is that the Q-function is typically too complex to compute exactly.
+To overcome this, we use a deep neural network to approximate the Q-function.
+The parameters of this neural network are denoted by $\theta$.
+Consequently, we refer to the policy and the Q-function that rely on these parameters as $\pi_{\theta}$ and $Q_{\theta}$​, respectively.

+The learning process in DQN involves adjusting the parameters so that the Q-network accurately approximates the true Q-function.
+This allows the agent to make decisions that maximize its expected cumulative reward.